AI-and-Blockchain/S23_Crime_Canary/README.md

 2. Web app can check if a user did put a stake on the blockchain

+3. Siamese Network is added along with experimental results following the work on [Extreme Learning with CNN](https://link.springer.com/article/10.1007/s11554-019-00852-3)

 ## Contributors
 Chibuikem Ezemaduka (ezemac@rpi.edu)